nuuuwan/news_lk3_data/README.md

 Wickremesinghe arrived at the parliament complex on Wednesday morning to brief the House on the progress of Sri Lanka’s economic recovery process.

-Addressing the parliamentary proceedings, the Head of State said imposing the VAT was not an easy decision to make, adding that this helped boost state revenue to nearly 11% of the GDP.
+Addressing the parliamentary proceedings, the Head of State acknowledged that imposing the VAT was ‘undoubtedly a bitter and challenging’ decision, adding that this helped boost state revenue to nearly 11% of the GDP.

+“We made the decision to implement such a tax with great reluctance.
+However, considering the economic ailment we face, there are no other viable options.”

-He explained that the growth in state revenue gave assurances to the international community that the island nation was capable of settling its outstanding debts.
+He explained that the growth in state revenue gave assurances to the international community of the island nation’s capacity to repay its outstanding debts.

 ...